-Cookies – We may collect information using cookies, web beacons or similar technologies.
+Cookies – We may collect information using cookies, web beacons, pixels, or similar web tracking technologies.
 These methods permit us to collect various types of information, including which pages you visit, how you use the Services, which of our email messages you read, and other information.
 Suddenlink may use this information to understand usage patterns and perform analyses, to provide you with more personalized service and to improve your online experience.

 Marketing and Advertising – We may use your information to deliver to you opportunities to purchase certain goods and services, and to select and deliver advertisements that are relevant to your interests, and we may share your name and address to our partners or affiliates for use in their marketing, subject to your ability to limit certain uses and disclosures.

 Federal law allows Suddenlink to disclose limited Personally Identifiable Information, including your name, address and level of service, to other non-affiliated entities for “mailing list” or other purposes that may or may not relate to the Services, unless you object to such disclosure in advance.
 Any disclosure that we make under this exception will not reveal, directly or indirectly, the extent of your viewing or other use of the Services or the nature of any transaction you make over the Suddenlink cable system.